south-lacrosse/www-dev/docs/setting-up-server.md

 ## Emails

 You will need to migrate all email accounts over.
-We only use the host's email to forward emails to either personal accounts, or SEMLA GMail accounts, so you will just need to set up new forwarding accounts using the details from the old server.
+We mainly use the host's email to forward emails to either personal accounts or SEMLA GMail accounts, so you will just need to set up new forwarding accounts using the details from the old server.

-You should also set up email authentication using SPF, DKIM and DMARC.
-This will stop any emails being regarded as spam.
-The new host should have SPF and DKIM records set up in their DNS, or have an easy way to to do so.
-You should also set up a DMARC record.
-See the current host for the setting, it should be under a DNS TXT record named `_dmarc`, probably something like `v=DMARC1; p=quarantine`.
-When setting up a new host you should monitor everything first, so the record should initially bee something like `v=DMARC1; p=none; rua=mailto:webmaster@southlacrosse.org.uk`.

-You will also need to ensure that the GMail accounts use the new host's outbound servers to send email.
-In order to use the new servers before the domain is pointed to the new host you will need to add the new servers to the old server's SPF record - otherwise sent emails will be marked as spam.
-Not sure what to do about DKIM and DMARC as that wasn't set up the last time we moved servers, so you should research what to do.
-At worst you may have to disable DKIM and DMARC for a few days.
+You will also need to ensure that the GMail accounts use the new host's outbound servers to send email "From" the southlacrosse.org.uk domain.
 To set up a new outbound server for each GMail account:

 * Go to GMail
 * In the top right, click the gear icon (Settings), and then 'See all settings'.